tejendra2012/TokenProblem/README.md

 ## Setup

+1. Install Redis Server on deployed machine.
+$ sudo apt install redis-server

-1. The first thing to do is to clone the repository:
+2. The first thing to do is to clone the repository:

 ```sh
 $ git clone https://github.com/tejendrasingh/TokenProblem.git
 $ cd TokenProblem
 ```

-2. Create a virtual environment to install dependencies in and activate it:
+3. Create a virtual environment to install dependencies in and activate it:

 ```sh
 $ virtualenv -p /usr/bin/python3 env
 $ source env/bin/activate
 ```

-3. Then install the dependencies:
+4. Then install the dependencies:

 ```sh
 (env)$ pip install -r requirements.txt